abpframework/abp/docs/en/Modules/Cms-Kit/Comments.md

 - `EntityTypes`: List of defined entity types(`CmsKitCommentOptions`) in the comment system.
 - `IsRecaptchaEnabled`: This flag enables or disables the reCaptcha for the comment system.
 You can set it as **true** if you want to use reCaptcha in your comment system.
+- `AllowedExternalUrls`: Indicates the allowed external URLs, which can be included in a comment.
+These external URLs are only taken into consideration if the external URLs are not allowed in a comment widget.

 `CommentEntityTypeDefinition` properties: